 Fly control for horses – time to get mean

-- Flies are a major pain in the butt – and can be really irritating to have around.
-Luckily, there are many things to do around the farm and barn that can be helpful.
-First, we need to understand how flies live and breed and what gets their motor running.
-Although there are a zillion types of flies, for the sake of being simple we will lump them all together into the blood-sucking stable fly variety.
-These are the most annoying to horses and actually feed on blood.
+Flies are a significant pain in the butt – and can be irritating.
+Luckily, many things to do around the farm and barn can be helpful.
+First, we must understand how flies live and breed and what gets their motor running.
+Although there are a zillion types of flies, for simplicity’s sake, we will lump them all together into the blood-sucking stable fly variety.
+These are the most annoying to horses and feed on blood.

 Zebra prints are said to be less attractive to flies.
 And definitely more fashionable.

-First, try and remove the source of flies at the barn- soft and moist decaying organic matter.
+- First, try and remove the source of flies at the barn- soft and moist decaying organic matter.
+Usually this is manure, but it can also be urine-stained bedding or any other decaying organic stuff.

-- AKA manure.
-This is where flies breed and their eggs mature.
+- Manure is where flies breed and their eggs mature.
 So – get rid of manure, get rid of flies.
 Yes, lots of us compost the manure (yeah!), and luckily this is OK.
-As long as the manure is removed from the barn, and allowed to compost and dry, you are fine.
+You are fine as long as the manure is removed from the barn and allowed to compost and dry.
 Flies like the wet stuff.

 Then you can attack the flies that may have hatched.

 - This is a marathon, not a sprint, so be persistent and patient.
-Fly traps are very effective – and very stinky – so put them far from people and horses.
+Fly traps are very effective and stinky, so put them far from people and horses.
 This will also lure them away from the barn.
 You can also use fly baits, but as with all things, keep them away from kids and pets.

-- You can also repel them from your barn with overhead fly spray systems or products that are applied directly to your horse, like sprays.
-I’m a huge fan of fly masks and fly sheets, also.
-Fly masks with nose coverings double as sun protection for pink-nosed horses, and fly sheets offer some level of dirt repelling properties also.
+- You can also repel them from your barn with overhead fly spray systems or products applied directly to your horse, like sprays.
+I’m a massive fan of fly masks and fly sheets, also.
+Fly masks with nose coverings double as sun protection for pink-nosed horses and fly sheets offer some level of dirt-repelling properties also.

-- There is also a new breed of fly control product out there – the fatty acid-based sprays.
-These camouflage your horse and confuse the flies, so they end up not being able to find your horse.
+- There is also a new breed of fly control product out there – fatty acid-based sprays.
+These funny-smelling sprays camouflage your horse and confuse the flies, so they can’t “find” your horse.
 Spiffy.
 Be sure to read the instructions!

 This fatty acid spray is designed for legs and bellies and lasts quite a bit.
 It will not work against flies that hunt by sight, like flies related to the giant horse flies and greenhead flies.